danielathome19/AP-Computer-Science/Notes/Unit_05.md

 ## Scope and Access
-***Access*** refers to the level of accessibility a variable or method within a class is.
+***Access*** refers to the level of accessibility of a variable or method within a class.
 If a method or class variable is `public`, then it can be accessed from anywhere -- within or outside of the class, including in other classes/methods.
 Likewise, a method/variable marked as `private` can only be accessed within its containing class.

 Similarly, ***scope*** refers to where exactly in the code something (usually a *variable*) is accessible.
-Typically, this refers to the set of curly-braces that contain the variable.
+Typically, this refers to the set of curly braces that contain the variable.
 Consider the following example:
 ```java
 public static void main(String[] args) {